casbin/caswaf/README.md

 #### Configure Casdoor

-After creating an organization and an application for CasWAF in a Casdoor, you need to update `clientID`, `clientSecret`, `casdoorOrganization` and `casdoorApplication` in app.conf.
+After creating an organization and an application for CasWAF in a Casdoor, you need to update `clientID`, `clientSecret`, `casdoorOrganization`, and `casdoorApplication` in app.conf.

 #### Run CasWAF